 Will Grayson and Will Grayson collide and cross paths when the second Will thinks he is meeting Isaac for the first time at a porn shop but instead runs into the first Will who coincidently happens to be there too.
 The second Will ends up meeting and starting to fall for Tiny Cooper whom he seems to have a special connection with.
 However, Will is just so messed up and depressed that eventually his personality and Tiny’s always happy personality collide and they end up breaking up.

-Whilst all this is going on Tiny is still struggling to make sure his play goes perfectly however he keeps changing the script which is driving everyone crazy.
-The first Will is mad at Tiny for how he portrays him in the play but they eventually make up and with the help of the second Will Grayson the two Wills give Tiny a surprise he’ll never forget to show him how much they love and appreciate him.
+Whilst all this is going on Tiny is still struggling to make sure his play goes perfectly.
+However he keeps changing the script which is driving everyone crazy.
+The first Will is mad at Tiny for how he portrays him in the play but they eventually make up.
+With the help of the second Will Grayson the two Wills give Tiny a surprise he’ll never forget.
+They show him how much they love and appreciate him.
 The play is a huge hit and everyone is absolutely thrilled.

-In the end, everyone learns more about themselves and each other and they end up forming a bond that will remain with them forever.
-The two Will’s learn more about themselves from each other and they end up understanding one another and the people around them better.
+In the end, everyone learns more about themselves and each other.
+And they end up forming a bond that will remain with them forever.
+The two Will’s learn more about themselves from each other.
+They end up understanding one another and the people around them better.

-This book is definitely my favorite book this month and it has really made me think (just like most John Green books do).
-Plus, it has an amazing happy ending which is great and a little unexpected considering John Green isn’t always a fan of happy endings.
-This book is also the first gay-themed YA book to be on the New York Times Children’s Bestseller List which is not surprising as it’s a wonderful book.
+This book is definitely my favourite book this month.
+It has really made me think (just like most John Green books do).
+Plus, it has an amazing happy ending which is great.
+And a little unexpected considering John Green isn’t always a fan of happy endings.
+This book is also the first gay-themed YA book to be on the New York Times Children’s Bestseller List.
+Which is not surprising as it’s a wonderful book.
 However, the sexual content and language used may make it better suited for older teens.